 Further, as previously discussed herein, the amended Project, is markedly different than the 2009 application for a self-storage building, both in scale and use.
-As opposed to the sole self-storage building contemplated in 2009 and 2012, the Applicant is proposing to incorporate community workspace, a woodworking shop and the Murphy Brothers Contracting office in the new addition, along with approximately 56,328 square feet of additional self-storage space.
+As opposed to the sole self-storage building contemplated in 2009 and 2012, the Applicant is proposing to incorporate community workspace, a woodworking shop and the Murphy Brothers Contracting office in the new addition, along with approximately 34,270 square feet of additional self-storage space (consisting of 18,925 square feet specifically for self-storage and 15,345 square feet for circulation and mechanical rooms).
 The proposed community workspace is being provided in response to the objectives of the proposed MAKER zone discussed by ZBA members during the DEIS process, as well the change in workplace demands driven by the global pandemic.
 The Project currently before the ZBA, as amended, could not possibly have been contemplated in the 2009 or 2012 review process.
 Indeed, the MAKER zone was not even proposed when the 2009 and 2012 applications were filed.

 The ZBA's comments on the DEIS question whether segmentation has occurred improperly in this instance given the existing self-storage facility and the prior application review history.
 The SEQR Handbook specifically finds that a segmented review is justified and warranted when a future phase of a project may not occur.
 3 In this instance and as noted herein, the 2009 application was withdrawn by the Applicant.
 Years later, a new and smaller project was submitted to the Village with no anticipation or proposed future phase.
 That project was approved and constructed, and the self-storage facility opened for business in 2015.
 Due to the success of that business, an expansion not contemplated or planned as part of the prior application was proposed in 2018, three years later.
 The SEQRA Handbook states that "if substantial changes to the project are proposed later, such changes shall be evaluated, and a new determination of significance made."
-That is exactly what happened in this matter and a new
+4 That is exactly what happened in this matter and a new determination of significance was made in the pending application and the Applicant is in the midst of an EIS review.